pierre-borie/ENLSIP-Julia/README.md

-# nlcls
+# ENLSIP-Julia

-Files for the transcription of a non linear least squares algorithm from Fortran77 to Julia.
+Files for the transcription of the constrained non linear least squares algorithm named ENLSIP from Fortran77 to Julia.

-Folder organigrammes contains diagrams that show the different dependencies between the modules of the algorithm
+Folder organigrammes contains diagrams that show the different dependencies between the modules of the algorithm.